 Oh, and inspect your babies’ poop pictures.
 If you need some laughs during this time and let’s be honest you do!
 Follow Dr. Trill on Instagram, not only for awesome reels but science-based information on everything baby food allergy.

-If you and your baby are suffering, consider a one-on-one consult with Dr. Trill.
-She’ll listen to your personal story and give you recommendations on how to move forward to help both of you.
+If your family is suffering, consider a one-on-one consult.
+We'll listen to your personal story and give you recommendations on how to move forward to help everyone.